sjmf/ch9329-keyboard/README.md

 Some capture methods require superuser privileges (`sudo`), for example `pyusb` provides the most accurate keyboard scancode capture, but needs to de-register the device driver for the input method in order to control it directly.

+For example usage, please see the accompanying blogpost: https://wp.finnigan.dev/?p=682

 ## Usage

 Packages from `requirements.txt` must be installed first.
 Use your preferred python package manager.